Pete’s Gear: VOX U.S. Thomas Organ ‘Super Beatle’ amplifiers

 Click to view larger version.
 March/April 1967, the first U.S. dates and first use of the Super Beatles.
 Two Super Beatles, with speaker cabs arranged stage left, and two amp heads on separate roller rack, plus Grampian reverb unit for overdrive.
 Pete’s guitar is Fender Telecaster.

 March/April 1967, the first U.S. dates and first use of the Super Beatles.
 Two Super Beatles, with speaker cabs arranged stage left, and two amp heads on separate roller rack, plus Grampian reverb unit for overdrive.
-Pete’s guitar is Fender Telecaster, with unknown spare guitar in front of drum riser.
+Pete’s guitar is Fender Telecaster, with Fender Stratocaster with rosewood neck as spare in front of drum riser.

 Click to view larger version.
 14 June 1967, the Fifth Dimension Club, Ann Arbor, Michigan.
 Two Super Beatles on roller racks, plus Grampian reverb unit for overdrive.
 Pete’s guitar is sunburst Fender Stratocaster that would be smashed at Monterey Pop.